Na2l/spark-websocket-server/README.md

-Simple "local" (cloud disabled) web socket server implementation for the sparkcoe (https://www.spark.io/) ported from https://github.com/brandenhall/Arduino-Websocket.git.
+Simple "local" (cloud disabled) websocket server implementation for the sparkcoe (https://www.spark.io/) ported from https://github.com/brandenhall/Arduino-Websocket.git.
 The server, by default handles up-to 4 simultaneous clients.
 I had to change the TCPServer (spark_wiring_tcpserver.cpp).
 For some reason the TCPServer had a references to a TCPClient, beside not making sense to me it was preventing me of having more than one client attached, hense the changes.
 NOTE, I have only tested this with local builds, so try it with sparkulator on your own risk :).